Safety profile

 #Defined as 3 consecutive measurements of platelet counts ≥20×109/L, obtained on 3 different days after CASGEVY infusion, without administration of platelet transfusions for 7 days.1

-**While the use of thrombopoietin (TPO) mimetics was not specified in the trial protocol, 5 patients (10%) received a TPO mimetic at the time of platelet engraftment, per physician discretion.
+**While the use of thrombopoietin (TPO) mimetics was not specified in the trial protocol, 5 patients (10%) received a TPO mimetic at the time of platelet engraftment.
 All 5 patients continued TPO mimetic use for thrombocytopenia beyond engraftment.
 The total duration of TPO mimetic use was 98-457 days.1

 ††A single dose of CASGEVY may consist of multiple lots.1